A lag time is the amount of time whereby a successor activity is required to be delayed with respect to a predecessor activity.

 Frequently Asked Questions:

 Q: What does relationships means? i.e. FS, FF, SS, SF

-A: We need to just remember, for relationship first letter defines predecessor behaviour and second successor.
-E.g. for Finish to Start, Finish of predecessor and start of successor dependency.
+For relationship first letter defines predecessor behavior and second successor.
+E.g., for Finish to Start, Finish of predecessor and start of successor dependency.
 We need to start reading it that way.

 Q: What “+” & “-“denotes in network diagrams

 A: “+” is used for lag and “–“ is used for lead.
 E.g. if the relationship is SS+2, naturally we should read it as Start of Activity B with Lag of 2 with respect to start of Activity A.

 Q: Why we need to put Lead and Lag?

 A: It varies.
 It’s applied due to the predefined constraint (in case of Lag majorly).
 And sometimes we use it to achieve project deadlines (In case of Lead)